On Truthful Mechanisms without Pareto-efficiency: Characterizations and Fairness: A Characterization for Strict Ordinal Preferences

-Hatfield \cite{Hatfield} to prove that for lexicographic preferences, if a partition mechanism $f$ is truthful, non-bossy, and neutral, then it must be a serial-quota mechanism.
+We {take inspiration} from \cite{Hatfield} to prove that for lexicographic preferences, if a partition mechanism $f$ is truthful, non-bossy, and neutral, then it must be a serial-quota mechanism.
 In proving this result we make use of variants of several lemmas that Hatfield proves.
 Since the definitions and assumptions of Hatfield are different from ours, the lemmas cannot be used as stated, so we adapt the statements and proofs of the lemmas and the result they imply to our model and definitions, while maintaining the core ideas.

 \begin{restatable}{proposition}{lexicase} Let $f$ be a partition mechanism for $n$ agents with preferences from the class $\Plex(\MM)$ of lexicographic preferences.
 Mechanism $f$ is truthful, non-bossy, and neutral if and only if $f$ is a $\qp$-serial-quota mechanism. \end{restatable}